M-Faried/english-auction-smart-contract/README.md

 # English Auction Smart Contract & GO Rest API

-The application is an ethereum solidity smart contract for managing an auction on ERC721 NFT

-The accessing and sending transaction to smart contracts is done through a GO rest API.
+The application is an ethereum solidity smart contract for managing an auction on ERC721 NFT.
+Accessing and sending transaction to the auction smart contract is done through a rest API developed in GO.

 # Technologies Used